decisionpatterns/backpipe/README.md

 [![License](http://img.shields.io/badge/license-GPL%20=%202-brightgreen.svg?style=flat)](http://www.gnu.org/licenses/gpl-2.0.html) [![CRAN](http://www.r-pkg.org/badges/version/backpipe)](http://cran.rstudio.com/package=backpipe) [![Downloads](http://cranlogs.r-pkg.org/badges/backpipe?color=brightgreen)](http://www.r-pkg.org/pkg/backpipe)

+The backpipe package promotes the writing of legible, interpretable and easy to debug shiny code.

 Popular packages *magrittr* and *pipeR* packages do not provide a backward piping operator.
 This package provides operators `%<%` for use with *magrittr* and `%<<%` for use with *pipeR*.
 The package also provides the `backpipe`function for defining backpipe operators

 ## Motivation